Software Engineering: A Modern Approach

 which is not shown in the code.
 Both the base class and the proxy class

-should implement this interface, allowing clients to be unaware of the
+should implement this interface, allowing clients to remain unaware of

-existence of a proxy between them and the base object.
-Once again, we
+the existence of a proxy between them and the base object.
+Once again,

 Next, we show the main program that creates the mentioned objects.